Sv-Biophys/protein_structure_analysis/README.md

 Mean distance: 3.5 residues
 ```

-These values describe the result for this **single protein structure** and should not be interpreted as a general estimate of the accuracy of hydrophobic transmembrane prediction.
+These values describe the result for this **single protein structure** and should not be interpreted as a general estimate of transmembrane-prediction accuracy.

-### 8. Validation visualization
+### 8. Visualization

 `src/analysis/plot_validation.py` combines the hydrophobicity profile, detected peaks, and experimentally defined α-helices in a single visualization.

-The resulting figure is saved to:

-`results/hydrophobicity_validation.png`

 ---